MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

    The hyper volume gives a scalar metric of solution quality, and can be useful if you want to explore the best inputs such as pop_size, max_gen.

+    A high value indicates great solution quality than a lower value.

 .. code-block:: python

     hv = compute_hyper_volume(F, normalize=True)